-Claim: A federal judge ordered Brandon High School in Mississippi to remove the hymn “How Great Thou Art” from their marching band’s halftime show.
-MIXTURE
+A federal judge ordered Brandon High School in Mississippi to remove the hymn "How Great Thou Art" from its marching band's halftime show.

 There was no halftime show under the Friday night lights at Mississippi’s Brandon High School — the marching band had been benched.

 The band was ordered off the field because the Christian hymn “How Great Thou Art” was a part of their halftime show — in violation of a federal court order.